 TRIBUTE IN LIGHT-- On March 11, 2002, marking the six-month anniversary of the World Trade Center tragedy, two beams of light rose into the night sky from a site just north of the World Trade Center site to honor those lost on September 11th, and to celebrate the spirit of all New Yorkers who have worked to rebuild and renew New York City.
 LMDC funding allowed for the purchase of the lights (which had previously been rented), technical support, and on-going maintenance for the display for five years.
-The Tribute in Light of September 11, 2007 was successfully and momentously displayed from the Battery Park Tunnel Garage, where it will remain through 2008.
-The 2008 Tribute in Light display is currently in the planning phase.
+The Tribute in Light of September 11, 2008 was successfully and momentously displayed from the Battery Park Tunnel Garage.